marcavallee/mtsphere/README.md

 Source codes and executables are provided for Fortran and Python.
-Windows Fortran executables are provided in Fortran/\*/exec directories for Intel and gfortran compiler.
+Windows Fortran executables are provided for Intel and Windows gfortran compilers.
+The author is aware of compilation in on a Mac using appropriate libraries.
 Python executable was created using pyInstaller.
 Of course, the best performance is achieved with Fortran.